 Principal can use the table below as a guide to assist with decision making about the impact of a particular behaviour.
 It is a guide and as such principal will use his professional judgment in interpreting the impact of a particular behaviour in the context of the school environment, the impact on the community and the known risk variables.
-The table is a list of examples, it does not take account of the dynamic nature of risk, and therefore the frequency and likelihood of an adverse outcome must also be considered.
+The table is a list of examples, it does not take account of the dynamic nature of risk, and therefore the frequency and likelihood of an adverse outcome must also be o onsidered.

-so be considered.
 EXAMPLES OF BEHAVIOURS IMPACT OF THE BEHAVIOUR If the behaviour occurred, what would the impact be on the school community?
 A behaviour that causes insignificant impact on the safety or wellbeing of others, self and/or the school community that causes minor disruption and does not lead to injury or physical harm.
 These are behaviours that typically require a differentiated response.
 Calling out in class and causing minor disruption to lessons.
 Arriving late to class, calling out and making faces at other students.
-Not following simple instructions or putting hand up when appropriate.
-A behaviour that causes minor impacts on the safety or wellbeing of others, self and/or school community that requires a response to de-escalate the situation or ensure the safety of the student or other people and/or reduce environmental risk These are behaviours that typically require a differentiated response.
-Hiding the property of other students.
+Not following simple instructions or putting hand up when appropriate. situation or ensure the safety of the student or other people and/or reduce environmental risk Hiding the property of other students.
 Becoming upset and their behaviour escalates, causing minor disruption.
 Constantly distracting others who are in close proximity to them.
-Swearing at staff and others and making low level threats.
-A behaviour that causes moderate impact on the safety or wellbeing of others, self and/or school community that has the potential to require an immediate response to avert an adverse outcome and reduce risk to the student or others.
+Swearing at staff and others and making low level threats. self and/or school community that has the potential to require an immediate response to avert an adverse outcome and reduce risk to the student or others.
 These are behaviours that typically require a focussed response.
 Makes threats of physical violence to other students, with no previous history of following through.
 Locking themselves and/or others in an area and refusing to leave.
 Throwing objects around a classroom with or without intention of hitting other students or teachers.
-A behaviour that causes major impact on the safety or wellbeing of others/self that has the potential to cause significant injury; or an outcome that requires an emergency first aid response/medical treatment/may be illegal.
-These are behaviours that typically require an intensive response.
 Selling or supplying drugs or drug paraphernalia that may or may not be illegal substances.
 Bringing a concealed weapon to school.
 Using sexualised threatening language towards others.
-Self-harm.
-A behaviour that causes serious and critical impact on the safety or wellbeing of others or self that has the potential to cause serious injury that requires an emergency response, medical treatment; causing/leading to death; or a behaviour that is illegal.
+Self-harm. an emergency response, medical treatment; causing/leading to death; or a behaviour that is illegal.
 These are behaviours that typically require an intensive response.
 Running onto a busy road.
 Brandishing a weapon at other people.
 Physically attacking other students or staff causing physical injury necessitating an emergency response.
 Touching another person inappropriately, without their consent (sexualized touching or behaviours).
 Requiring the attention of Queensland Ambulance Services as the result of physical injury or serious emotional upset (including suicide ideation).